-In December 2023, the FASB issued Accounting Standard Update ASU No. 2023-09 Income Taxes (Topic 740): Improvements to Income Tax Disclosures, which expands the disclosures required in an entity's income tax rate reconciliation table.
-This ASU requires consistent categories and greater disaggregation of information presented in the effective tax rate reconciliation and requires disclosure of income taxes paid both domestic and foreign jurisdictions, and also for individual jurisdictions that are greater than 5% of total income taxes paid.
-The guidance is effective for the company beginning on January 1, 2025 and is required to be applied prospectively, with retrospective application to prior periods allowed.
-Early adoption is permitted.
+In December 2023, the FASB issued ASU No. 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures.
+The ASU includes amendments requiring enhanced income tax disclosures, primarily related to standardization and disaggregation of rate reconciliation categories and income taxes paid by jurisdiction.
+The guidance is effective for fiscal years beginning after December 15, 2024, with early adoption permitted, and should be applied either prospectively or retrospectively.
 The company is currently evaluating the impact the adoption of this guidance will have on its Consolidated Financial Statements and disclosures.